thedevdojo/static.devdojo.com/content/docs/guides/folder-structure.md

 ### tailwind.config.js
 This is your Tailwind configuration file.
 If you are not going to use Tailwind you can remove this file.

----

-Next, let's move on to talking about how you add pages and routes to your website.